Skip to main content

 ToolWhy it exists

 chat_with_agentSend a message to another agent.
-Gateway-timeout safe: if the sync call exceeds MCP_CHAT_TIMEOUT_MS (default 25s), it returns {status: "queued_timeout", execution_id, message} so the caller polls instead of duplicate-queueing the request.
+Gateway-timeout safe: if the sync call exceeds MCP_CHAT_TIMEOUT_MS (default 25s), it returns {status: "queued_timeout", agent, execution_id, message} so the caller polls get_execution_result instead of duplicate-queueing the request.
+Calls also carry a deterministic idempotency key, so a transport-level retry of the same call dedupes server-side.

 share_fileThe agent drops a file into /home/developer/public/ and calls this tool to mint a signed, expiring download URL (universal — works for web, Slack, Telegram, WhatsApp, email).